goldinvo/goldinvo.github.io/README.md

 | images  | array of image paths  |  N   |  For photo reels at the end of individual recipes |
 | customFolderOrder  | array of folder names  |  N   |  For folders, to force the displayed order of sub-folders |

-#### Recipe Style Conventions

-- **General structure:** A list of ingredients followed by directions in paragraph format.
-The recipe may be followed by a horizontal rule and a bulleted "Notes: " section.
-- **For foreign languages:** Titles in different languages may be followed by English in parenthesis if an English name is also common.
-Titles should always be romanized.
-Alternate names or scripts may be listed at the beginning of descriptions in parenthesis, separated by commas.
-- List each ingredient first by quantity (optional), then by name, followed by a comma and descriptor (optional).
-Multiple ingredients may be listed in one bullet point, separated by semicolon.
-Descriptors applying to all ingredients use an em dash.
-Non-active descriptors can be in parenthesis next to the name of the ingredient.
-May be followed by a period and then additional comments.
-Do not end-punctuate.
-    - e.g. "1 onion (or shallot), chopped; 3 cloves garlic, minced; 1-inch piece ginger (opt.), grated — all sautéed in olive oil"